andrey-tar/python-test/README.md

-The outcome of the Python crash course, done in late November
+The outcome of the Python Development crash course from Genius.space, done in late November